lucasmontanheiro/shell/APPENGINE.md

-## STEP 1: Select a project, or create a new one.
+## Step 1: Select a project, or create a new one.

 To open Cloud Shell, click Cloud Shell.
 While these steps show you how to work in Cloud Shell, you can use a similar process when you work in your local environment.